 How to Stop Urine Leakage When Coughing

-This is not something you’re taught how to do after potty training because your body is naturally supposed to know how to do this.
-Most often it does, however, sometimes we can lose the ability to do it.
+This is not something you are taught how to do after bathroom training because your body is naturally supposed to know how to do this.
+Most often it does, but sometimes we can lose the ability to do it.

-If it becomes a problem for you later in life, then that’s something you need to deal with on your own and to assume you’re the only one suffering from this issue.
+If it becomes a problem for you later in life, you might think this is something you need to deal with on your own and that you are the only one suffering from this issue.
 That is false and should never be taken for granted.

 Prevention is key, so even if you don’t suffer from stress incontinence at all, knowing how to use your pelvic floor muscles is very important.